miscer/cs4203-p1/report/report.md

 python -m crypto decrypt alice@example.com message.enc output.txt
 ```

-This will read the encrypted data in `message.enc`, decrypt it and put the result to `output.txt`.
+This will read the encrypted data in `message.enc`, decrypt it and put the result in `output.txt`.
 The sender has to be specified to be able to decrypt the file - it is not possible without their public key.

 ### Hashing

 The system can calculate and check hashes of messages.
 To calculate the hash, we can use the `hash generate` command: